 - Move quickly and quietly to observation blinds, where you can remain hidden from view while watching the eagles.

 - Avoid loud noises, such as yelling, car door slamming, horn honking and unnecessary movement.

 For the full list of rules and recommendations, see the Conservancy’s full description of Eagle Etiquette.

 Enjoy an Eagle Watching Trip to Ledges Hotel

-Watching eagles soar through the air with the help of the Eagle Institute and the Delaware Highlands Conservancy makes for an inspiring day in nature.
+Watching eagles soar through the air with the help of the Delaware Highlands Conservancy makes for an inspiring day in nature.
 Continue to enjoy the beauty of the region when you come back to Ledges Hotel for the rest of your stay.
 Our historic hotel is nestled beside gorgeous waterfalls and features green art and design.
-Unique events such as Wild Week – a celebration of exotic cuisine in conjunction with Hawley Earth Fest – allow visitors to experience the best of the Poconos.
+Unique events such as Wild Week – a celebration of exotic cuisine allows visitors to experience the best of the Poconos.
 First-class amenities and stunning accommodations allow you to enjoy the best in Pennsylvania hospitality.
 Contact us today to secure a room for your eagle watching trip!
 We look forward to helping you plan your next incredible getaway!